Control your user password

 qbee expects the user password as hashes, not clear text passwords.
 See below how to create these hashes.

 Please note that the passwords need to be inserted as a hash, not a clear text password.
+This increases security and we do not want to save any clear text passwords on the qbee platform.
 Depending on what hash you create the password will be set accordingly.
 We recommend that you use SHA-512 or stronger and not MD-5.
 Even if you do not know the previous password qbee will overwrite and create a new password.
+All of this is logged in the audit log.

 If a new user is created and receives a new password this takes two qbee agent runs.